 Much of Mount Whitney is bedrock.
 This, combined with the fact that Mount Whitney is immensely popular and attracts so many hikers, means that visitors have to be especially careful when answering "nature's call."
 In many other wilderness areas, you may be allowed to simply bury your human waste.
 However, the USDA Forest Service explains that Mount Whitney doesn't have enough soil to properly decompose every hiker's waste.
 If all hikers were to simply leave their waste, this would dangerously affect the water quality of the area.
 So, be prepared to pack out your own waste.
 You can get pack-out kits from the Visitor Center in Lone Pine, the costs of which are covered in your permit fees.

 And although athletic shoes may be all that are necessary during the warm peak season, ice and snow will likely be present doing the off-season.
 So, come equipped with an ice axe and crampons.

 So, adventure-seekers and casual hikers alike won't be disappointed with an excursion to the famous Mount Whitney.
-For lots more information on hiking, see the links on the next page.
+For lots more information on hiking, see the links below.

 - Inyo National Forest.
 "Mt.
 Whitney Area Trails."
 United States Department of Agriculture.
 (June 21, 2012) http://www.fs.usda.gov/Internet/FSE_DOCUMENTS/stelprdb5337643.pdf